 The Directors are required by the Companies Act of South Africa to prepare Annual Financial Statements, which fairly present the state of affairs of the Company as at the end of the financial year and of the profit or loss for that period, in conformity with International Financial Reporting Standards.
-The Annual Financial Statements are the responsibility of the Directors and it is the responsibility of the independent auditors to report thereon.
+The Annual Financial Statements are the responsibility of the Directors and it is the responsibility of the independent auditors to report on the fair presentation thereof.